farimano/cian-parser/README.md

 ## Notes
   - In the current version, approximately 1600 records can be collected in an hour.
   - For small and medium-sized cities, approximately 90% of all advertisements can be collected.
-  - For more information on using this module to train a real estate evaluation model, see this https://github.com/farimano/cian-parser-example
+  - For more information on using this module to train a real estate evaluation model, see [this example](https://github.com/farimano/cian-parser-example).